-The following statements describe Iona College's Tuition Remission benefits.
+The following statements describe Iona University's Tuition Remission benefits.
 Part-time employees are not eligible for this benefit.
 The full Tuition Remission Policy and Remission Forms are available in the Office for Human Resources.

 - One-half (1/2) tuition remission will be granted to each attending child after the completion of one (1) full year of parent's continuous full-time employment at the College.

 - Full tuition remission to the first attending child and one-half (1/2) tuition remission to the second and subsequent children concurrently enrolled at Iona University after the completion of three (3) full years of the parent's continuous full-time employment at the College.

 - Full tuition remission to all children concurrently enrolled after the completion of ten (10) years of the parent's continuous full time employment at the College.